Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 1. Click **Save & queue** button to save and initiate a new build.

-## Deploying the web app from Azure pipeline
+## Linking the build artifact for deployment in a CD pipeline

 Next, you will configure a Azure CD pipelines to fetch and deploy the artifacts produced by the build.